lmn0/lmn0/README.md

 ### Hi there 👋
 Welcome to Tj's github profile.
-Feel free to take a look at my repositories or to use any of the components in my repositories in your project(s).
+Feel free to take a look at my repositories or to use any of my projects.

 - 🌱 I’m currently learning Terraform